Risk Management

 Risks are associated with all business operations.
 Properly managed risks can lead to opportunities and value creation, while risks that are managed incorrectly can lead to damages and losses.

 Trelleborg serves a broad range of customers in a variety of industries and niches.
 The business has a wide geographic spread.
-The Group has operations in 40 countries, sales are conducted in just over 140 countries worldwide and manufacturing operations are carried out at 100 production sites.
+The Group has operations in some 40 countries, sales are conducted in just over 140 countries worldwide and manufacturing operations are carried out at about 100 production sites.
 The business is diversified geographically and across a range of different industries, which provides Trelleborg with an effective underlying risk spread.

 Risks